-We take children from 4 years old irrespective of whether they can swim.
-A child who can’t swim or can for example swim just five metres will start in the teaching pool, learning water skills and developing correct stroke technique in accordance with the National Plan for Teaching Swimming.
+We accept children who have completed ASA Stage 4 and above.
+A child in the early stages will start in the teaching pool, learning water skills and developing correct stroke technique in accordance with the National Plan for Teaching Swimming.

 How is training structured?